siyovush-hamidov/okx-exchange-connector-in-cpp/readme.md

   - Recycle Bin (contains additional files)
 ```
 ### In the `REST` folder:
-- `main.cpp`: Contains the main program logic for the REST implementation, including the simultaneous execution of the OKX API connector and the difficult calculation task.
+- `main.cpp`: Contains the main program logic for the HTTP requests implementation, including the simultaneous execution of the OKX API connector and the difficult calculation task.
 - `CalculationClass.h` and `CalculationClass.cpp`: Define and implement the `CalculationClass`, which handles the difficult calculation task.
-- `OKXClass.h` and `OKXClass.cpp`: Define and implement the `OKXClass`, which connects to the OKX Crypto Exchange API using REST via libcurl.
+- `OKXClass.h` and `OKXClass.cpp`: Define and implement the `OKXClass`, which connects to the OKX Crypto Exchange API using HTTP requests via libcurl.

 ### In the `WebSocket` folder:
 - `main.cpp`: Contains the main program logic for the WebSocket implementation, including the simultaneous execution of the OKX API connector and the difficult calculation task.